stefanpie/Stormalytics/README.md

-# Doppler Radar
+# Stormalytics
-Repository of the Doppler Weather Radar Team as part of Data Science @ Georgia Tech
+Repository of the DStormalytics Team as part of Data Science @ Georgia Tech